-Professor John Katori/Class of 1955 Scholarship This scholarship was created by the Class of 1955 in honor of their graduating class and in memory of their classmate, John Katori, former accounting professor.
+Professor John Katori/Class of 1955 Scholarship This scholarship was created by the Class of 1955 in honor of their graduating class and their classmate, John Katori.
 Scholarship selection is open for all returning students entering their junior year, with a preference for students specializing in accounting.